Direct-To-Implant Breast Reconstruction

 Direct-to-implant breast reconstruction is safe and effective for many mastectomy patients.
 A 2020 study of 1,286 patients showed that single-stage breast reconstruction had lower complication rates than reconstruction using tissue expanders and comparable rates to autologous reconstruction.

 That said, many women can only achieve their desired results through staged reconstruction.
-Our experienced breast reconstruction specialists are highly skilled in direct-to-implant, staged, and autologous reconstruction and can determine if you’re a good candidate for certain procedures.
+Our experienced reconstruction specialists are highly skilled in direct-to-implant, staged, and autologous reconstruction and can determine if you’re a good candidate for certain procedures.

 During your direct-to-implant surgery, your surgical team will coordinate to perform two procedures: a mastectomy and breast reconstruction.
 This process typically takes three to four hours but can vary based on your unique circumstances.